AzitaMalek/Github/README.md

 https://nbviewer.jupyter.org/github/AzitaMalek/Github/blob/master/3/Binary%20and%20Multi%20Classification%20for%20Zip%20Data.ipynb
 https://nbviewer.jupyter.org/github/AzitaMalek/Github/blob/master/3/underfitting%20and%20overfitting%20using%20cross-validation.ipynb

 #4: This project is about heart disease prediction.
-After full analysis and study of the data, I have used decision tree and random forest to predict heart disease based on available data.
+After full analysis and study of the data, I have used
+- decision tree
+- random forest
+to predict heart disease based on available data.
 A full report is provided in the directory.

 To view the Jupyter Notebook:
 https://nbviewer.jupyter.org/github/AzitaMalek/Github/blob/master/4/Untitled.ipynb